boldchains/node-api-server/README.md

 # Assumptions
-1. Drones' geo locations and speed are received asynchronously
+1. Data from Drones are received asynchronously
-2. Each Drone is sending its data at its own rate; i.e. not all Drones' data are received at the same time
+2. Rate at which data received differs from one drone to another; i.e. drone1 may send data every second, drone2 may send data every two seconds
 3. At this time, data is received from drones only and data is not sent to drones for any of the following purposes:
  * controlling its speed
  * changing its geo locations
  * stopping
  * starting
+4. For the purpose of this prototype, actual drones are not used; instead simulated using nodejs servers
-4. A dashboard looks like:
+5. A dashboard looks like:
 #### Dashboard: Drones

 | Unique-ID   |Speed in mph  |Latitude            | Longitude            | Altitude   | Status       |